mathgladiator/adama-lang/docs/docs/what-04-mixed-strorage-compute-engine.md

 title: Mixed Compute and Storage Engine
 ---

 Doing stuff based on [time](what-the-living-document), reacting to [messages](what-actors-are-actings), and [coordinating human behavior](what-workflow-dungeon-master-as-a-service) brings compute to the table in a fun and almost complete way.
-Previously, we have hinted at the ability to have global fields within the **living document**, but we need more.
+Previously, we've mentioned global fields within the **living document**, but we need more.
 We need containers of data, and the best container of data ever is: the table.

 In Praise of Databases
 ----------------------